Table of Contents

 |Approaching Method||Suitable when using Agile project management.||More preferable to traditional project management methodologies like the waterfall model.|

+IV.
 Why offshore software development works well?

 Each model has its own advantages as well as disadvantages that would be suitable for different kinds of projects.
 Choosing a fixed-price project or ODC model depends on both your needs and the company’s approach to software development.